 6. Artificial intelligence

-One of the fastest growing areas of talent acquisition software today is the use of AI.
-AI is being used to find improved ways to source, identify and engage talent.
-These range from smart talent platforms, like Eightfold AI, to job-posting platforms, chatbots and natural language processing (NLP) capabilities.
+One of the fastest growing areas of talent acquisition software today is the use of AI to improve ways to source, identify and engage talent.
+These range from smart talent platforms, such as Eightfold AI, to job-posting platforms, chatbots and natural language processing (NLP) capabilities.
 AI is also used to help remove bias from candidate identification, selection and hiring.

 AI is trending because the technologies can do a tremendous amount of heavy lifting at high speed, while simultaneously adding value and automation to the talent acquisition processes.
-The technology can source, screen, sort and rank candidates to create a pipeline of qualified candidates that are likely to succeed in vacant positions, based on the skills and potential gleaned from candidate profiles and resumes.
+The technology can source, screen, sort and rank candidates to create a pipeline of qualified candidates that are likely to succeed in vacant positions, based on the skills and potential gleaned from candidate profiles, resumes and social media.
 These steps involve highly repetitive manual tasks, but by using an AI-based talent acquisition application, recruiters can cut the effort from hours or days to minutes.

 Recruitment chatbots can help engage candidates and provide details about jobs while they search.
 NLP enables job postings and offer letters to be written more accurately and appealingly and free of unsuitable language that might discourage candidates from applying.
 It also enables chatbots to be user-friendly and accurate in responses to human interaction.